handsontable/jstat/README.md

 First, clone a copy of the jStat git repo by running `git clone https://github.com/handsontable/jstat.git`.

-To download all necessary libraries run `npm install`.
+To download all necessary dependencies run `npm install` in the cloned repository.

-Then, to get a complete, minified version of jStat and all documentation, simply `cd` to the `jstat` directory and type `npm run all`.
+Then, to get a complete, minified version of jStat and all documentation, simply type `npm run all`.

 The built version of jStat will be put in the `dist/` subdirectory.